Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Enemy Mine: He joins forces with the heroes to defeat Mechikabura.

-- Evil vs. Evil: Him against Mechikabura in the "Dark King Mechikabura" Saga.
+- Evil Versus Evil: Him against Mechikabura in the "Dark King Mechikabura" Saga.

-- Man Behind the Man: He was in charge of Chamel making an alliance with the Time Patrollers.
+- Man Behind the Man: In the manga, he was in charge of Chamel making an alliance with the Time Patrollers.

 - Edible Theme Naming: Her name is derived from "Sauce Robert", of which is a brown mustard sauce derived from Demi-glace (of which her boss's name is based on).